nrkno/odashboard/src/plugins/sources/jsonendpoint/Readme.md

 # JSON endpoint datasource.

-To specify a JSON endpoint datasource, use 'json-endpoint' for the 'source' property in your server configuration.
-In the 'config' property, include the url to the JSON endpoint.
+To specify a JSON endpoint datasource, use 'json-endpoint' for the *source* property in your server configuration.
+In the *config* property, include the url to the JSON endpoint.

 ```
 {